 Once the terrain became more mountainous and less flat, we knew we were crossing from South Africa into Lesotho.

-After 45 minutes in the air we landed at 3:55pm, after which we literally walked from the plane on the airfield to arrivals.
+After 45 minutes in the air we landed at 3:55pm, after which we literally walked off the plane on the airfield towards arrivals.

 Once inside the airport we filled out a few forms, had our temperature taken by these laser guns pointed at our foreheads (my first), and bags checked by customs.